flub78/crud8/doc/backups.md

 # Database backup and restore

-Even if it can be managed outside of the application, it can be convenient for admin users to be able trigger a backup and  to restore it from the application.
+Even if it can be managed outside of the application, it can be convenient for admin users to trigger and restore backup from the application.

 https://www.codecheef.org/article/laravel-7-daily-monthly-weekly-automatic-database-backup-tutorial